 - Curricula for original certificate applicants (school bus, SPAB, transit bus, and farm labor vehicle).
 Instruction shall include curricula contained within all units of the latest edition of the Instructor's Manual for California's Bus Driver's Training Course.
-Additional related driver training curricula may be included (Education Code sections 40082, 40083, 40084). - Curricula for renewal certificate applicants (school bus, SPAE, and transit bus).
+Additional related driver training curricula may be included (Education Code sections 40082, 40083, 40084). - Curricula for renewal certificate applicants (school bus, SPAB, and transit bus).
 Instruction shall include curricula contained in units 2, 3, 5, 6, 7, 8, and 10 of the latest edition of the Instructor's Manual for California's Bus Driver's Training Course.
 Instruction for farm labor vehicle drivers shall include curricula contained in units 2, 3, 5, 6, 7, and 8 of the latest edition of the Instructor's Manual for California's Bus Driver's Training Course.
-Additional related driver training curricula may be included (Education Code sections 40085, 400855, 40085).
+Additional related driver training curricula may be included (Education Code sections 40085, 40086).

 Behind-the-wheel instruction (school bus, SPAB, transit bus, and farm labor vehicle).
 Instruction shall include all curricula from the General Information section, and skill levels I through 7, of the latest edition of the Instructor's Behind-the-Wheel Guide for California's Bus Driver's Training Course.
-Instruction shall be credited to an applicant only for the period of time that he or she is in physical control of the vehicle and such instruction is conducted by a certified instructor's elegated behind-the-wheel trainer of the appropriate class.
-The instructor's signature in instructional category "B" on the Training Certificate, Form T-01, verifies that the applicant has received behind-the-wheel instructor's Behind-the-Wheel Guide for California's Bus Driver's Training Certificate, Form T-01, verifies that the applicant has received behind-the-wheel instruction, and has demonstrated competency in the subject(s).
+Instruction shall be credited to an applicant only for the period of time that he or she is in physical control of the vehicle and such instruction is conducted by a certified instructor or delegated behind-the-wheel trainer of the appropriate class.
+The instructor's signature ininstructional category "B" on the Training Certificate, Form 1-01, verifies that the applicant has received behind-the-wheel instruction, and has demonstrated competency in the subject(s).
 Note: Instruction in the General Information and Skill Level Seven sections of the Instructor's Behind-the-Wheel Guide for California's Bus Driver's Training Course will be credited as inservice instruction and documented in instructional category "C" on the Training Certificate.
 (Time allowed: hour for hour or minute for minute, rounded down to the closest quarter of an hour.)

 In-service instruction (school bus, SPAB, transit bus, and farm labor vehicle).
-Credit may be given by a certified instructor of the appropriate class to an applicant for attending or participating in the following: (1) commercial driver license training; (2) first-aid courses; (3) transportation safety workshops or conferences; (4) transportation safety meetings; (5) emergency procedures training; (6) safety dheck rides or bus roadeos; (7) training for pre- and post-trip vehicle inspection; and (8) safety training directly related to passenger transportation safety.
-The instructor's signature in instructional category "C" on the Training Certificate, Form T-01, verifies that the applicant has received instruction while participating in one or more of the eight in-service categories mentioned above; and has demonstrated competency in the subject(s).
+Credit may be given by a certified instructor of the appropriate class to an applicant for attending or participating in the following: (1) commercial driver license training; (2) first-aid courses; (3) transportation safety workshops or conferences; (4) transportation safety meetings; (5) emergency procedures training; (6) safety check rides or bus roadeos; (7) training for pre- and post-trip vehicle inspection; and (8) safety training directly related to passenger transportation safety.
+The instructor's signature in instructional category "C" on the Training Certificate; Form T-01, verifies that the applicant has received instruction while participating in one or more of the eight in-service categories mentioned above, and has demonstrated competency in the subject(s).
 (Time allowed: hour for hour or minute for minute, rounded down to the closest quarter of an hour.)